-Roof deck applications are generally quite expensive to build and have a multitude of waterproofing problems and applications.
+Roof deck applications are generally expensive to build and have a multitude of waterproofing problems.
 A system that our company has developed, and that has worked well for many years, is the one described below.
-This system consists of the actual deck which should be relatively waterproof if constructed properly at the outset.
+This system consists of an actual deck which should be relatively waterproof if constructed properly at the outset.

 After the deck has been installed, the next step is to fill all cracks and crevices with Blue Max trowel-grade coating and filler.
-This blue filler and sealant can fill cracks.
-Make the surface as smooth as possible.
+After this application, make sure the surface is as smooth as possible.
 Flashing of two to three inches should be applied over the outer edges with an adhesive caulking and fastened down with screws or nails.
 Flashing tucked under the T-111 or equivalent siding at the wall will be necessary.
 Seam tape can be used on other areas where two surfaces are unlike that need to be joined.

-The tools for application will be a push broom, ¾ inch nap roller, utility knife, paintbrush, and rubber gloves.
-Coveralls are recommended to keep from ruining clothing.
-Wearing old shoes that you can throw away later is recommended.
+- Coveralls are recommended to keep from ruining clothing and wearing old shoes that you can throw away later is recommended.

 *Read all label instructions before beginning.
 Always run a test patch first in an inconspicuous area, to ensure that proper adhesion and drying occur and the product works to your satisfaction.